1994 New England Patriots season: Week 17: at Chicago Bears

 Needing a win to make the playoffs, the Patriots overtook the Bears 13–3, for their seventh consecutive win and ending their regular season at 10–6.
 It was their first playoff appearance since 1986 and first double-digit win season since that year as well.

 Postseason

 AFC Wild Card Playoffs: at (4) Cleveland Browns

 After seven dramatic victories in a row, the Patriots fell flat in a 20–13 loss in their first playoff game since 1986.
 Drew Bledsoe was picked off three times despite a game-tying rally in the second quarter; he threw the ball 50 times but completed just 22 passes.
 Leroy Hoard and Earnest Byner totaled 96 rushing yards, outrushing the entire Patriots offensive backfield (57 yards).
 The win was the first in a playoff game for Browns head coach Bill Belichick.
-The Patriots successfully executed an onsides kick in this game; they would not succeed with an onsides kick until 2013, coincidentally against the Browns.
+The Patriots successfully executed an onsides kick in this game; they would not succeed with another onsides kick until 2013, coincidentally against the Browns.